"Holz-On-Top" - Urban densification with modular wood constructions

 PROJECT OBJECTIVE

-At the end of the project, a catalog/guidebook will be available summarizing the above-mentioned topics and their corresponding solution proposals.
-This will serve as a reference work for architects, planners, and engineers, the wood construction industry and wood construction companies, property developers, building owners, property managers, and authorities.
+At the end of this project, a catalog/reference book will be available summarizing the above-mentioned topics and their corresponding solution proposals.
+The book will serve as a reference for architects, planners, and engineers, the wood construction industry and wood construction companies, property developers, building owners, property managers, and authorities.

 Österreichische Förderungsgesellschaft mbH (FFG)